voscarmv/stackbot/README.md

 $ foreman start
 ```

-This should install all ruby gems, generate an `.env` file containing the API token from the Setup, and start a local server where Stackbot lives.
+This should install all ruby gems, generate an `.env` file containing the API token from the Setup, and start a local server where Stackbot will live.

 ### Usage

-Once Slackbot is running either locally or remotely in Heroku, you can log into the Slack workspace where you installed it and invite it to your channel by typing `/invite @Stackbot`.
+Once Stackbot is running either locally or remotely in Heroku, you can log into the Slack workspace where you installed it and invite it to your channel by typing `/invite @Stackbot`.

 Typing `@Stackbot help` will display the following message: